WeLoveSquad/squad-server-info-discord-bot/README.md

 ## Creating a bot and adding it to your server

-How to create and add a Discord bot to your server please follow [this guide.](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links)
+To create and add a Discord bot to your server please follow [this guide.](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links)

 ## Deployment with Docker
 ### Config